 4. Did he demonstrate any addictive habits and patterns?

-5. What did your parents teach (either by instruction or through reaction) about expressing your emotions?
+5. What did your parents teach you (either by instruction or through reaction) about expressing your emotions?

 6. Forgive both of your parents.
 Be compassionate and realize that they too were victims of the teaching their parents and passed down.
 They only were only able to teach you what they had been taught.